ilovekimchi6/together-ai-dart/README.md

 import 'package:together_ai_sdk/together_ai_sdk.dart';
 ```

+### Security Disclaimer

+⚠️ **IMPORTANT: API Key Security** ⚠️

+When using this SDK, please be aware of the following security considerations:

+1. **Never expose your API key in client-side code.** The `TogetherAISdK` initialization with an API key should not be done directly in mobile or web applications that are distributed to end-users.

+2. **Use environment variables** to store your API key during development and testing.
+Never commit these to version control.

 ### Initializing the Together AI SDK

 Create an instance of the `TogetherAISDK` class with your API key and the desired model: